tradingview/rest_integrations_docs/source/Integration_overview.rst

 .. _what-is-the-sandbox:

-What is the Sandbox
+What is the sandbox
 ...................
-The sandbox is a fully functional copy of the TradingView website located at `beta-rest.tradingview.com`_.
+The sandbox is a fully functional copy of the TradingView website located at `beta-rest.xstaging.tv`_.
 Access to the resource is provided by adding an IP address to the whitelist on the TradingView side.

 When the broker's integration can be placed in the Sandbox